-There are people for whom the whole concept is abhorrent, no matter what they try.
-Before you write yourself off in this category, check out the 9 practical considerations in my masterclass below to make sure you’re using the technique properly!
+But before you write yourself off in this category, check out the 9 practical considerations in my masterclass below to make sure you’re using the technique properly!

 Type C: Pomodoro Sometimes

-Then there’s a group in the middle, who sometimes find it useful, sometimes not.
+And finally, there’s a group in the middle, who sometimes find it useful, sometimes not.

-I’m in this camp.
-For me, I use the Pomodoro technique to:
+I’m in this camp, For me, I use the Pomodoro technique to: